 William Bernard Butler

-See the Blog for more details on the unconstitutional application of a constitutional tax.
+See the Blog for more details on the overbroad application and enforcement of a constitutional tax.